danpops/discogs-aws/README.md

-# discogs-aws
+# discogs-neo4j
-Microservices to interact with Discogs API user collection using AWS CloudFormation and Serverless.
+This is a microservice REST API which fetches a user's Discogs collection and imports the data to a Neo4j database instance using AWS CloudFormation and Serverless.